Older woman hiking in the forest

 Relax and Recover

-Relax in comfort at our office while the IV sedation wears off.
+After your eye surgery, relax in comfort at our office while the IV sedation wears off.
 You will need to have someone drive you home.

 Improved Vision

 Recovery varies from one patient to the next based on several factors.
 It may take three to six weeks for your vision to fully stabilize, and Dr. Mills will schedule follow-up appointments to monitor your progress.
-Minor side-effects, including dry eyes, are normal during this time.
+Minor side effects, including dry eyes, are normal during this time.

 Stop Living in a Haze Schedule Your Cataract Consultation